purescript-concur/awesome-concur/README.md

 - [Unison Code Explorer](http://unison.readvar.com) is built with concur-replica.
 [Source](https://github.com/seagreen/unison-code-explorer).
 - [Scribble-Battleships](https://github.com/jonathanlking/scribble-battleships) is a multi party Battleships game written in PureScript-Concur using [Scribble protocol](http://www.scribble.org/) and websockets for communication.
 The paper [Multiparty Session Type-safe Web Development with Static Linearity](https://arxiv.org/abs/1904.01287) goes along with it.
 - [TopHat - Task Oriented Programming](https://github.com/timjs/tophat-haskell).
 TopHat is a formalisation of Task Oriented Programming as described in the [tophat paper](https://github.com/timjs/tophat/blob/ppdp2019/main.pdf).
 This is the Haskell implementation of the language by the author of the paper and uses Concur.
+- [Metajelo -  A METAdata package for Journals to support External Linked Objects](https://github.com/labordynamicsinstitute/metajelo) by the [Labor Dynamics Institute at Cornell](https://www.ilr.cornell.edu/labor-dynamics-institute).
+The [UI editor for Metajelo](https://github.com/labordynamicsinstitute/metajelo-ui) is built using Purescript-concur.

 ## Documentation
 - [concur-documentation](https://github.com/ajnsit/concur-documentation) - Official documentation.